Metacowboy/photonix-mobile/README.md

 This is the code for generating React Native apps for Android and iOS devices.
 We use [Expo](https://expo.io/) to make it easier to develop and make builds.

+## METANOTE
+ - this Project supports Expo SDK 40.0.0   - aktual is SDK 44.0.0 Client suports down to 41
+ - Update package or Use older Expo client

 Clone the repo if you haven't already and change into the project directory.

     git clone git@github.com:damianmoore/photonix-mobile.git